Treatment for Adrenal Gland Disorders in Greensboro, NC

 Diseases that involve the adrenal glands are rare.
 One of the most common reasons that adrenal surgery is needed to remove an adrenal gland is over production of adrenal hormones.
 Over production of hormones is usually caused by small tumors that are not cancers.
 In very rare cases, very large tumors may require removal of the adrenal gland if they are suspicious for cancer, sometimes referred to as malignant.
 The adrenal glands can usually be removed with laparoscopic techniques.

-What are some of the symptoms of adrenal gland problems?
+What are common symptoms of adrenal gland problems?

 Symptoms that physicians and patients can see are related to the overproduction of the adrenal hormones.
 Some symptoms could be related to very high blood pressure, headaches, rapid heart rate, and sweating all that last from several seconds to minutes.